CARTAvis/carta-frontend/docs_website/versioned_docs/version-4.0.0/contributing/github-workflow.md

 -   corresponding ICD test fix added (`BackendService` changed) / no ICD test fix needed (`BackendService` unchanged): updating ICD tests is required when there are changes in `BackendService`.

+-   user manual prepared (for large new features): preparing user manual updates in advance is required for large new features.

 To apply other [pull request templates](https://github.com/CARTAvis/carta-frontend/blob/dev/.github/PULL_REQUEST_TEMPLATE), please add a query parameter `&template=[template md file].md` to the URL.

 #### CI checks